apache/echarts-doc/en/option/component/visual-map.md

 ]
 ```

-If you want to respectively define the visual style of `${visualMapName}` itself and `target series`, you should define as follows：
+If you want to respectively define the visual style of `${visualMapName}` itself and `target series`, you should define as follows:

 ```javascript
 visualMap: [